babylonhealth/Stevenson/BabylonCommands.md

 ## Generating the CRP ticket

-The CRP process is a process specific to our company's SSDLC and documented in our Playbook repository:
+The CRP is a process specific to our company's SSDLC; it is documented in our Playbook repository:

 * [Usage documentation is here](https://github.com/babylonhealth/ios-playbook/blob/master/Cookbook/Technical-Documents/CRP-Bot.md)
 * [Implementation details for the CRP code has its own dedicated documentation here](https://github.com/babylonhealth/ios-playbook/blob/master/Cookbook/Technical-Documents/CRP-Bot-ImplementationDetails.md).